TimLangePN/ntest/README.md

 ## About ntest

 Having the ability to run common tests against any domain often comes in quite handy. `ntest` aims to provide you with the most necessary tests you would want to run against a domain.
-It currently performs the following tests: *https redirect, certificate expiration, average round-trip time, measure packet-loss and DNS hosts look-up*.
+It currently performs the following tests: *https redirect, certificate expiration, average round-trip time, measure packet-loss and DNS host look-up*.

 ## Installation

 ### Binaries

-If you prefer grabbing ntest its binaries, download the latest from the the **[GitHub releases](https://github.com/bschaatsbergen/ntest/releases)** page.
+If you prefer grabbing `ntest` its binaries, download the latest from the the **[GitHub releases](https://github.com/bschaatsbergen/ntest/releases)** page.

 ### Brew